magento/devdocs/guides/v2.0/extension-dev-guide/depend-inj.md

 There are three types of configuration that is required by Magento's object manager:

 *	[Class configuration(definitions)](#class-configurations) - These configurations describe the class dependencies for an object.
-* [Type configuration](#type-configuration) - These configurations describe how objects are instantiated and their lifecycle.
+* [Type configuration](#type-configuration) - These configurations describe how objects are instantiated and their lifestyle.
 * [Abstraction-Implementation mappings](#abstraction-implementation-mappings) - These configurations map which concrete implementations to use when interfaces are requested.

 #### Class configurations

 Magento uses class constructor signatures, not doc-block annotations, to retrieve information about class dependencies; i.e. to define what dependencies are to be passed to an object.
-This way, you do not have to worry about class definitions if you write your code in a regular way using the dependency inversion principle.
+If you write your code in a regular way using the dependency inversion principle, you do not have to worry about class definitions.

-Magento reads constructors using reflection.
-We recommend you use the [single-store compiler tool]({{ site.gdeurl }}config-guide/cli/config-cli-subcommands-compiler-single.html) or the [multi-store compiler tool]({{ site.gdeurl }}config-guide/cli/config-cli-subcommands-compiler-multi.html) to pre-compile class definitions for better performance.

-The parameters specified for a class type are inherited by its descendant classes.
+##### Compiling dependencies
+{:.no_toc}
+By default, class definitions are read using reflection, but reflection is slow in PHP.
+To make Magento's ObjectManager as fast as possible, a definition compiler was introduced.
+One of the things the compiler does is generate all non-existing dependency injection service classes (proxies, factories and interceptors) declared in code or configuration.

+*	If you have one website and one store, see [single-tenant compiler]({{ site.gdeurl }}config-guide/cli/config-cli-subcommands-compiler.html#config-cli-subcommands-single).
+*	If you have multiple websites and stores, see [multi-tenant compiler]({{ site.gdeurl }}config-guide/cli/config-cli-subcommands-compiler.html#config-cli-subcommands-run).

 #### Type configurations

-Type configurations describe the parameters that must be used to instantiate a class and lifestyle of class instances.
-Depending on it's scope, the configuration for Magento's object manager is stored in following XML files:
+Type configurations describe the parameters used to instantiate a class and lifestyle of class instances.
+Depending on it's scope, the configuration for Magento's object manager is stored in the following XML files:

 * `app/etc/di.xml` - This is the global area application configuration.
 * `<moduleDir>/etc/di.xml` - This is the module global area configuration.